Super Bowl: 2010s: Patriots reign; parity in the NFC

 In the AFC, this era was dominated by the Patriots, with the only four other teams to represent the conference being the Steelers, Ravens, Broncos, and Chiefs.
 The Patriots had tied a record with the 1970s Dallas Cowboys for most Super Bowl appearances in a decade with five appearances (2011, 2014, 2016, 2017, 2018).
-The Patriots also had four Super Bowl appearances in five years, and were one win away from three consecutive Super Bowl titles between 2016–2018.
-With eight consecutive AFC championship appearances spanning 2011–2018, the Patriots were three wins away (2012, 2013, 2015) from eight Super Bowl appearances in the 2010s decade.
+The Patriots also had four Super Bowl appearances in five years.
+They also had eight consecutive AFC championship appearances spanning 2011–2018.

-The Super Bowls of the 2000s and 2010s are notable for the performances (and the pedigrees) of several of the participating quarterbacks, especially on the AFC side in repeated appearances by the same teams and players.
+The Super Bowls of the 2000s and 2010s saw strong performances from several of the participating quarterbacks, especially on the AFC side with repeated appearances by the same teams and players.
 In particular, Tom Brady, Ben Roethlisberger, or Peyton Manning appeared as the AFC team's quarterback in all but two of the Super Bowls from 2001 through 2018.
 Conversely, the only NFC teams to make the Super Bowl multiple times with the same quarterback in this era were the Seahawks, led by quarterback Russell Wilson, and the Giants, led by quarterback Eli Manning.

 One of these teams was featured in the culmination of the 2010 season, Super Bowl XLV, which brought the Packers their fourth Super Bowl victory and record thirteenth NFL championship overall with the defeat of the Steelers in February 2011.
-This became Aaron Rodgers' only Super Bowl victory so far.
+This became Aaron Rodgers' only Super Bowl victory.

 The following year, in Super Bowl XLVI, the Patriots made their first appearance of the decade, a position where they would become a mainstay.
 The Patriots, however, lost to the Eli Manning-led Giants, 21–17, who had beaten the Patriots four years before.
-This was the Giants' 4th Super Bowl victory.
+This was the Giants' fourth Super Bowl victory.